Nick Jonas Joins ‘The Voice’ & Tells Blake Shelton He Will ‘Kick His A**’

 What a day… after a great conversation and performance at the @grammymuseum we were presented with platinum plaques from @republicrecords for Happiness Begins!
 It’s hard to believe how much has happened in just one year.
 Thank you to all of you for continuing to make our dreams come true.

-The Inquisitr previously reported that Nick’s wife, former Quantico actress Priyanka Chopra, took to Instagram to share her congratulations to sister-in-law Sophie Turner, Joe Jonas’ wife, on the awards Game of Thrones won at the Emmy Awards.
+The Inquisitr previously reported that Nick’s wife, former Quantico actress Priyanka Chopra, took to Instagram to congratulate sister-in-law Sophie Turner, Joe Jonas’ wife, on the awards Game of Thrones won at the Emmy Awards.
 Turner played Sansa Stark on the widely acclaimed HBO series.

 The Voice airs Mondays and Tuesdays at 8 p.m.
 EST on NBC.